 Will young people turn out to vote in the 2018 midterm elections?
 What issues are motivating them?
-Students in professor Jane Hall’s Advanced Reporting class conducted interviews with American University (AU) students and with students at from other area colleges, including the University of the District of Columbia, Catholic University, Howard University, Georgetown University and George Washington University to find out.
+Students in Professor Jane Hall’s Advanced Reporting class conducted interviews with American University (AU) students and with students from other area colleges, including the University of the District of Columbia, Catholic University, Howard University, Georgetown University and George Washington University to find out.

 “Ensuring most people have access to voting booths is helpful for prevention of a minority that can be affected by majority power,” said Peter Close.

 Close’s passion extends to issues that don’t always involve him, such as gun control and sexual assault, recent issues that have been at the forefront of voters’ minds.

 But beyond voting rights, Close particularly feels that among the most important issues at risk are reproductive rights, particularly since the Republican party has taken over Congress.
 Men, he said, are “essentially protected in every form,” highlighting how that perception increases the risks of losing healthcare that doesn’t belong to them.

 For Elise Stebick, a senior at American University, being a Republican on a politically active campus centered in an overwhelmingly liberal city is not always easy.

 Stebick, an intern for the National Republican Congressional Committee, credits a climate of diminishing speech on American University’s campus to a lack of open-mindedness between student members of both major parties.